Healthy Sitting Guide

 Healthy sitting consists of not sitting with our back slouched over, but keeping the spine within its neutral alignment.(1,2) The neutral posture for the spine is the natural position when standing upright, with three slight curves between the pelvis and the head.
-Sitting down causes the pelvis to rotate rearward, making it necessary to exert more effort to maintain the important lordosis (the natural inward curve) of the lower back.
+The lumbar spine, just above the pelvis, has a natural inward curve (lordosis) that bears the weight of the upper body very efficiently.
+Sitting down causes the top of the pelvis to rotate rearward, pushing the lumbar spine into an outward curve or kyphosis, which puts stress on spinal structures when maintained for hours in static sitting postures.

 Research shows that most people sit in a slouched position, with the back bent into a ‘C’ shape, and the head projecting forward.(3) This position puts stress on the lumbar intervertebral discs, muscles and ligaments, and in the short term can create an unstable spine vulnerable to injury.
 Many researchers also propose that in the long term such injury can lead to chronic pain.
 The pathway from slouched sitting to the development of low back pain is under constant investigation.

 There are two reasons why most people end up in the slouched sitting position:

 - We tend to unconsciously relax our core muscles when sitting down, and “rest” in chairs.
 The flexible human spine requires constant core muscle exertion to be held upright against the force of gravity, so sitting slumped is less work than sitting upright.

 - Even if we consciously try to maintain a healthier, upright sitting position, our spinal support muscles quickly become fatigued, because static muscle contractions restrict blood flow, causing a rapid reduction in available oxygen and accumulation of waste products.
 This leads to sore, tired back muscles and a slouched sitting position.